Welcome!

 Link to paperLink to Igor’s websiteLink to Shuo’s website

-Bilateral Trade with Loss-Averse Agents (revised July 2023), R&R, Economic Theory
+Bilateral Trade with Loss-Averse Agents (Benkert, J.-M., Economic Theory, 2024)

 We introduce expectations-based loss aversion, which can explain the empirically well-documented endowment and attachment effect, into the classical bilateral-trade setting (Myerson and Satterthwaite, 1983).
 We derive optimal mechanisms for different objectives and find that, relative to no loss aversion, the designer optimally provides agents with full insurance in the money dimension and with partial insurance in the ownership dimension.
 Notably, the latter is achieved either by increasing or decreasing the trade frequency, depending on the distribution of types.
 Finally, we show that the impossibility of inducing materially efficient trade persists with loss aversion.